mpcjanssen/simpletask-android/README.md

 * Extra: `CONTEXTS:Office,Online`
 * Extra: `SORTS:+!completed,+!alphabetical`
 * Target: `Activity`

-* The sort `+!completed,+!alphabetical` sorts completed tasks last and then sorts alphabetical.
-* The sort `+!completed,-!alphabetical` sorts completed tasks last and then sorts reversed alphabetical.

 Due to limitations in Tasker you can only add 2 extras.
 So instead you can use the am shell command.
 For example: